casangi/casadocs/docs/tasks/task_getantposalma.rst

 .. _Description:

 Description
-Antpos retrieves ALMA antenna positions via a web service which runs on an ALMA-hosted server.
+This task retrieves ALMA antenna positions via a web service which runs on an ALMA-hosted server.
 The antenna positions are with respect to ITRF.
 The user must specify the value of the outfile parameter.
 This parameter is the name of the file to which the antenna positions will be written.
 This file can then be read by gencal so that it can use the most up to date antenna positions for the observation.

+The web service is described by the server development team and can be found `at this location <https://asw.alma.cl/groups/ASW/-/packages/843>`__.

 The input parameters are discussed in detail below.